 Dymchurch Parish Council

-A civil parish in the Shepway district of Kent.The village is located on the coast of Romney Marsh five miles south-west of Hythe. [see Parish Boundary Map]
+A civil parish in the Shepway district of Kent, the village is located on the coast of Romney Marsh five miles south-west of Hythe.

-It is steeped in, with it once being the headquarters for law and order on the Marsh and its name derives from Deme, mediaeval English for judge or arbiter.
+The Parish covers nearly four miles of coastline, most of it a award winning sandy beach which attracts thousands of holidaymakers in the summer.
+It is steeped in history, with it once being the headquarters for law and order on the Marsh and its name derives from Deme, mediaeval English for judge or arbiter.
 Childrens amusements and rides, accessed via the seawall and High Street, together with eating establishments and essential shops are waiting to help you enjoy your visit in the village.

-The current (October 2017) Parish Council is:
+The current (May 2019 Parish Council is:

-Parish Council Offices in Orgarswick Road
+Council Offices in Orgarswick Road